turingschool/curriculum/source/topics/models/modules.markdown

 end
 ```

 Similarly, if you have an interior module named `InstanceMethods`, `included` will automatically call `include` on the including class and pass in that module.
-It has the same effect, though, as just writing the methods directly in the parent module without using the interior module.

 ### Completed Refactoring